jwkicklighter/guides/security/application.md

 As has been mentioned, use bcrypt for storing your passwords in a database.

-Encourage your users to use a password manager:
+Design the user experience to encourage your users to use a password manager:

 - Allow paste.
 Do the minimum to the password field -- and be sure to annotate that it is a standard password field (`type="password"` in HTML,